Course Descriptions

 Creative Writing

-Building on the skills developed in Introduction to Journalism, this course invites students to join a dynamic team of reporters, artists, and editors to collaboratively produce Feedback, the high school’s premier student publication.
+Building on the standards-based skills developed in Introduction to Journalism, this course invites students to join a dynamic team of reporters, artists, and editors to collaboratively produce Feedback, the high school’s premier student publication.
 Covering topics from campus events to global issues, exploring popular interests, and presenting opinion-editorials and investigative pieces, Feedback remains a publication by students, of students, and for students.
 Team members work individually or in pairs, contributing to a rigorous and rewarding process that produces four to five issues per school year.
 While the primary audience is the high school community, Feedback is widely enjoyed by the broader JIS community and recognized globally.

 As a member of the Columbia Scholastic Press Association for 35 years, Feedback has earned an impressive 15 Gold Medal certificates, 5 Silver Crown Awards, and a 2025 Crown Award Finalist designation.
 Notably, JIS is the only international school represented among the 18 publications honored in the High School Magazine category.
 This course provides an unparalleled opportunity for students to gain hands-on experience in professional-level journalism and publication production.